-The purpose of this short film and an accompanying documentary, is three-fold:
+The purpose of this short film and an accompanying documentary, was initially planned to be three-fold:

 1) as part of formal presentations to be delivered at a number of prestigious institutions in England, Australia and New Zealand - to commemorate the bicentennial of Hongi Hika's 1820 journey to England (with the UK-based events now being cancelled due to Covid19),

-2) as an educational aid for Kohanga Reo, kura kaupapa and other primary, secondary and tertiary learning institutions throughout New Zealand, (in line with the recent decision by the NZ Government to make NZ History mandatory as part of the NZ Curriculum from 2022), and
+2) as an educational resource for Kohanga Reo, Kura Kaupapa and other Primary, Secondary and Tertiary learning institutions throughout New Zealand, (in line with the recent decision by the NZ Government to make NZ History mandatory as part of the NZ Curriculum from 2022), and

 3) as a stand-alone project to be aired on Maori Television and other Indigenous television channels (if approvals are granted by institutions).

 The film's duration will be between 10 - 12 mins, with two versions; Te Reo Maori, with English subtitles, and English, with Te Reo Maori subtitles.

 Completion date for the initial short film is envisaged to be June 2022, whilst the documentary is expected to be completed by 2025.

 Hongi Hika (Brent Kerehona), Thomas Kendall (Simon Millet), and Waikato (Marcus Poa) sight the southern coast of England in August 1820; this re-enactment of the three men's 6 month long journey from New Zealand to England in 1820, was filmed on the James Craig off the coast of Sydney in 2019.